Selling Doctor Who

 X X X X X X 1 Canada

-X X 7 Barbados, Chile, Jordan, Mexico, Rhodesia, Trinidad & Tobago, Venezuela
+X X 9 Barbados, Chile, Costa Rica, Ghana, Jordan, Mexico, Rhodesia, Trinidad & Tobago, Venezuela

 X X 3 Brunei, Sri Lanka, Sweden